-I am an associate professor of English and American Culture Studies and an affiliated faculty member in the Women’s, Gender, and Sexuality Studies program at Bowling Green State University.
+I am also a professor of English and American Culture Studies and an affiliated faculty member in the Women’s, Gender, and Sexuality Studies program at Bowling Green State University.

 I earned my BA in English from Northwestern University and my MA and PhD from the University of Virginia.
 I am the author of two books and numerous articles, book chapters, and works of public scholarship.
 I recently co-edited with Cathy Schlund-Vials a special issue of MELUS devoted to “Re-Thinking, Re-Reading, and Re-Seeing Ethnic Historical Fiction.”
 I have also co-written. series of articles on shared governance and higher education leadership.
 (See Publications page for details.)

 I regularly teach courses in twentieth-century and contemporary American literature and popular culture, American Studies, and literary theory and cultural studies (See Teaching Experience page for more information).
 I am involved in digital humanities work relating to digital curation in the classroom.
 (See Digital Humanities page for details.)
 I co-authored a journal article on digital curation, which was published in Pedagogy.
 From 2017-2018, I served as a member of the Education Advisory Committee of the Digital Public Library of America.
 In June 2020, I was part of an interdisciplinary team awarded a National Endowment for the Humanities CARES grant for a project entitled “Towards a Pedagogy from Crisis: Adaptive Teaching and Learning at Bowling Green State University During COVID-19.”